 If a director has served as a member of the Board for ten full fiscal years or longer and terminates his or her service on the Board, other than due to death or disability, his or her outstanding unvested stock options will continue to vest in accordance with their terms and the director may exercise the vested portions of the stock options for up to four years after the director's date of termination, but not later than the date the stock options expire.
-If a director has served as a member of the Board for less than ten full fiscal years and terminates his or her service on the Board, other than due to death or disability, his or her outstanding unvested stock options will expire and be canceled and the director may exercise any vested portions of the stock options for up to three months after the director's date of termination, but not later than the date the stock options of the stock options for up to three months after the director's date of termination, but not later than the date the stock options directors have served as a member of the Board for ten full fiscal years or longer: Janet K. Cooper, Gary L. Ellis, Katherine J. Harless and Gregg W. Steinhafel.
+If a director has served as a member of the Board for less than ten full fiscal years and terminates his or her service on the Board, other than due to death or disability, his or her outstanding unvested stock options will expire and be canceled and the director may exercise any vested portions of the stock options for up to three months after the director's date of termination, but not later than the date the stock options expire.
+The following directors have served as a member of the Board for ten full fiscal years or longer: Janet K. Cooper, Gary L. Ellis, Katherine J. Harless and Gregg W. Steinhafel.
 In addition, Robert C. Buhrmaster and Christopher A. Twomey, each a former director, had completed more than ten full fiscal years of service on our Board as of the 2019 Annual Meeting of Shareholders, which was the day each retired from service as a director of our Company.